aleph2c/miros/docs/_sources/zero_to_one.rst.txt

 * :dead_spec:`The toaster oven will have a door, it will always be closed`
 * The toaster oven will have an oven light, which can be turned on and off
 * The toaster oven will have a heater, which can be turned on and off
-* It will have two different heating modes, baking which can bake a potato and toasting which can toast some bread
+* It will have two different heating modes; baking and toasting
 * The toaster oven should start in the off state
 * The toaster can only heat when the door is closed
 * The toaster's light should be off when the door is closed